snackattas/flake8-scout-rule/README.md

 This handy tool is like a digital cleanup crew.
 It works in two steps:

 1. **Finds the Mess**: It runs `flake8` to identify all the coding mistakes.
-2. **Adds a Note**: It politely adds a `# noqa: <codes>` comment next to each issue, basically saying, "Hey, future developer, this code needs some love."
+2. **Adds a Note**: It politely adds a `# noqa: <errors>` comment next to each issue, basically saying, "Hey, future developer, this code needs some love."

 **Why Use It?**